ArctosDB/documentation-wiki/_how_to/customize_data_entry.markdown

 ### Navigation: [Tools Directory > Data Entry > Enter Records](https://arctos.database.museum/Bulkloader/enter.cfm)

 ## More Information Needed!
 Select any of the available options on this page to get to the data entry screen.
-Select the **Customize** button at the bottom of the screen.
+Once you've selected a collection in some way, the form will load and you may customize or choose a Profile by selecting the **Customize** button at the bottom of the data entry screen.

 ## Profile Metadata